SkyKuang/IBD/README.md

 # Improving Adversarial Robustness via Information Bottleneck Distillation (NeurIPS 2023 Poster)

 ## Introduction
-### This is the implementation of the paper ["Improving Adversarial Robustness via Information Bottleneck Distillation"]

   This paper studies the information bottleneck principle and proposes an Information Bottleneck Distillation approach.
   This specially designed, robust distillation technique utilizes prior knowledge obtained from a robust pre-trained model to boost information bottlenecks.
   % shows that a specially designed robust distillation technique can boost information bottleneck, benefiting from the prior knowledge obtained from a robust pre-trained model.